 North Park University is proud to be able to recognize your talents in music, art, and theatre with renewable scholarship awards, which have specific application instructions and deadlines in early spring.
 If you are awarded a talent scholarship, it can be applied alongside any academic scholarships.

 Creative.
 Collaborative.
 Compassionate.

 Our faculty members are highly regarded in their disciplines and are equipped to prepare you for anything you dream of achieving through your art.
-Our innovative programs are shaped by our professors’ backgrounds creating, exhibiting, performing, and teaching across the globe.
+Our innovative programs are shaped by our professors’ backgrounds creating, exhibiting, performing, and teaching.
 With these specialized instructors teaching courses that combine academics and hands-on learning—plus a wealth of opportunities to put your abilities into practice—you’ll know that your education is enabling you to find success in the real world.

 The School of Music, Art, and Theatre offers a variety of creative opportunities both on and off campus.
-The music program offers multiple vocal and instrumental ensembles, as well as an opera program; art students plan and exhibit their works; and theatre students write, direct, and produce one-act plays and full productions, on campus and in professional storefront theatres in Chicago.
+The music program offers vocal and instrumental ensembles, and an opera program; art students plan and exhibit their works; and theatre students write, direct, and produce one-act plays and full productions.

 Trevor Nicholas, alumnus and music teacher at Senn Arts, is a finalist for the the 2023 Music Educator Award, presented by the Recording Academy and GRAMMY Museum.
 Read more about his achievement.